 ADA Title II Transition Plan

-Title II of the Americans with Disabilities Act requires a Transition Plan to ensure program accessibility for people with disabilities.
+Title II of the Americans with Disabilities Act requires a Transition Plan to verify program accessibility for people with disabilities.

 Who needs a Transition Plan